skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 any other setting it would have looked tall and impressively, although it looks diminutive in the presence of the Citadel.

-Elsewhere they see the Archives; the city library, a church of impressive proportions, a sprawling inn with many wings, and a number of unidentified government buildings.
+Elsewhere they see the archives, the city library, a church of impressive proportions, a sprawling inn with many wings, and a number of unidentified government buildings.
 Around the edges of the square are several specialty shops and booths.